redux-utilities/redux-actions/README.md

 Wraps a reducer so that it only handles Flux Standard Actions of a certain type.

-If a single reducer is passed, it is used to handle both normal actions and failed actions.
+If a `reducer` function is passed, it is used to handle both normal actions and failed actions.
 (A failed action is analogous to a rejected promise.)
 You can use this form if you know a certain type of action will never fail, like the increment example above.

-Otherwise, you can specify separate reducers for `next()` and `throw()`.
+Otherwise, you can specify separate reducers for `next()` and `throw()` using the `reducerMap` form.
 This API is inspired by the ES6 generator interface.

 ```js
 handleAction('FETCH_DATA', {